microcosm/cookbook-sc/README.md

 If you are not familiar with programming, SuperCollider may not be the option for you.
 I would suggest you go and check out some of the many awesome GUI-driven synthesis engines out there.

 However, if you are still interested, I left a trail behind me while I learned.
-Some blog posts and references that really helped, others I wrote because I wanted them and they weren't there.
+Some blog posts and references really helped, others I wrote because I wanted them and they weren't there.
 This is the route that worked for me:

 1. **To get grounding to what SuperCollider is and if it will work for you**, check out my article: [Getting Started with SuperCollider](http://jahya.net/blog/?2012-05-getting-started-with-supercollider)